Chatham Historic Dockyard Mast Pond

 There used to be two mast ponds in the dockyard - the north and south ponds.
 Only the north pond survives; the south pond was filled in decades ago and is now a car park.

 The north pond, bordered by the old railway lines from Gillingham, normally stands full of water as it would have done when it contained the masts of the tall ships built and repaired at the dockyard.
 When I went to the dockyard in September 2008, the pond had been drained.

 From here you can see the benches and anchors on the north corner of the mast pond.

-I'm not too sure what the metal rings are for - they're around six inches in diameter but I'm not sure there would ever have been boats in the mast pond.
+I'm not too sure what the metal rings are for - they're around six inches in diameter so maybe they're for rope, but I'm not sure there would ever have been boats in the mast pond.

 There are also two strange-looking white deposits in the mud - there were quite a lot of these on the bottom of the pond when I visited.